Prime minister: Organisational structure

 The prime minister's executive office is usually called the Office of the Prime Minister or Cabinet Office.
 The U.K.'s Cabinet Office includes the Prime Minister's Office.
 Conversely, some Prime Minister's Offices incorporate the role of Cabinet, while Australia's Department of the Prime Minister and Cabinet joins them at par.
 In Israel, the prime minister's executive office is officially titled the "Prime Minister's Office" in English, but the original Hebrew term can also be translated as the Prime Minister's Ministry.
 The Prime Minister's Department is also used, as is Cabinet Department.

 Description of the role

 Wilfried Martens, who served as Prime Minister of Belgium, described his role as follows:

 First of all the Prime Minister must listen a lot, and when deep disagreements occur, he must suggest a solution to the matter.
 This can be done in different ways.
 Sometimes during the discussion, I note the elements of the problem and think of a proposal I can formulate to the Council (cabinet), the Secretary taking notes.
 The Ministers then insist on changing game ages.
 The Prime Minister can also make a proposal which leaves enough room for amendments in order to keep the current discussion on the right tracks.
 When a solution must be found in order to reach a consensus, he can force one or two Ministers to join or resign.

+Simbols

+Each country that adopts this system of government has symbols, such as institutional insignia, for the office of Prime Minister.
+For example, the flag of the Prime Minister of Jamaica.

+Flag of the Prime Minister of Jamaica.